My recent research rabbit hole has been investigating what I would like to term the Small Group.

 "The chief [reason to meet in a private space] seems to me to be that, as you say, we should have to eradicate politeness.
 We can get to the point of calling each other prigs and adulterers quite happily when the company is small & select, but its rather a question whether we could do it with a larger number of people who might not feel that they were quite on neutral ground"

 Twelve appears to be a magic number of members for the Small Group.
-Although The Cambridge Apostles (so named because, like Jesus’ followers, there were twelve of them) were one of the few groups that stuck explicitly to this number, The Junto Club, The Inklings and The Bloomsbury Group all had approximately twelve core members.1
+Although The Cambridge Apostles (so named because, like Jesus’ followers, there were twelve of them) were one of the few groups that stuck explicitly to this number, The Junto Club, The Inklings and The Bloomsbury Group all had approximately twelve core members.
+Homebrew is the only real outlier with about 750 members, although it was still small enough in practice for members to meet in one another's garages.

 Around a dozen members is the sweet spot of social motivation: small enough to know everyone, yet large enough that the group won’t collapse if one or two members’ enthusiasm wanes; small enough that you are not daunted by competing with the whole world, yet large enough that you still need to be on your toes to keep up.